Jasmeet094/assement-demo/README.md

 * Uses a specific health check path (/api/status) to pass ALB health checks.

-* Isolated to prevent conflict with other services sharing default port 80.
+* Isolated to prevent conflict with other services healtj checks.

 #### App Services (e.g., frontend, backend APIs) use a dedicated Ingress: